Rowan University students hold vigil following recent suicides on campus

-GLASSBORO, New Jersey (WPVI) -- Roughly 100 students gathered on the Rowan University campus on Friday night to remember three students who died by suicide this semester.
+GLASSBORO, New Jersey (WPVI) -- Approximately 100 students gathered on the Rowan University campus on Friday night to remember three students who died by suicide this semester.

 Emily Felderstein's roommate was one of the students.